GauravSharma2108/cv-tennis-analysis/README.md

 To detect the keypoints on the court, a pretrained ResNet50 model was used, which was fined-tuned by adding a FC layer at the end.
 The dataset to fine-tune this model was sourced from [this GitHub repo from yastrebksv](https://github.com/yastrebksv/TennisCourtDetector?tab=readme-ov-file).

 The player detector module was detecting multiple people in the frame.
-To handle this, the court keypoints were used.
+To handle this, the court keypoints were used, with the logic that the detections which are closest to any one of the keypoints is a player.

+Mini court